-'''

 Subject NP - (TAM clitic/prefix) - Predicate - (TAM postclitic) - (Object NP)

-'''

-As far as the 1sg pronoun is concerned, its unmarked, default form is clearly the shorter allomorph no. It is the only one found in non-subject positions - see (1) - as well as for the subject of non-TAM predicates (e.g., no na- $\beta atyo$ 'I'm a teacher', no itok 'I'm fine').
-As for tense-marked predicates, no combines with realis (Stative, Perfect, Completive...) as well as irrealis markers (Future, Potential, Counterfactual...):
+As far as the 1sg pronoun is concerned, its unmarked, default form is clearly the shorter allomorph nn.
+It is the only one found in non-subject positions - see (1) - as well as for the subject of non-TAM predicates (e.g., nn na-vatyo 'I'm a teacher', nn ituk 'I'm fine').
+As for tense-marked predicates, nn combines with realis (Stative, Perfect, Completive...) as well as irrealis markers (Future, Potential, Counterfactual...):